 Travelling with kids means there’s always someone who’s excited for the adventure ahead, doesn’t need an itinerary, and doesn’t worry about looking stupid.
 Sure, Flea can’t down a Margarita with me at a downtown bar, but she can join in with road trip sing-alongs, and knows all the 80s classics.

-Today, I thought I’d share my top ten tips for single parents, learned through eight years of travelling as a single Mum:
+Today, I thought I’d share my top ten single parent travel tips, learned through more than ten years of travelling as a single Mum:

 1. Stop worrying and JUST DO IT!

-Lots of places you go will be filled with Smug Marrieds (or at least, they look smug from the outside) and you’ll feel self-conscious.
+Lots of places you go to on your single parent travels will be filled with Smug Marrieds (or at least, they look smug from the outside) and you’ll feel self-conscious.
 You’re in a new place and you’re in sole charge, and that’s pretty scary.
 But you can either let fear and worry keep you home for the next 10 years, or you can get on with living the life you want, and make some kick-ass memories along the way.

-The reality for single parents is that the buck stops with you.
+One of my top single parent travel tips is to understand that you are the one in charge of keeping everyone safe.
 Like I said, it’s scary.
-To stop myself spiralling into a neurotic mess, I try to be extra careful with the stuff I can control – we have really good, annual insurance, I take photos of all important documents on my phone (and back up to iCloud) and take printed documents too, in case I can’t get phone service.
+To stop myself spiralling into a neurotic mess, I try to be extra careful with the stuff I can control – we have really good, annual travel insurance, I take photos of all important documents on my phone (and back up to iCloud) and take printed documents too, in case I can’t get phone service.

 This includes, by the way, a copy of Flea’s birth certificate (she has a different surname to my own, which has led to questions at customs in various countries).